Incoming Students

 Choosing appropriate course placement is based on several factors including your experience in high school, Advanced Placement, Pre-Matriculation Credit and/or International Baccalaureate scores, and required or suggested prerequisites.
 Each department has its own guidelines for placement and course sequencing.

-Can I use my AP (IPC, PMC) credits to satisfy the FL requirement?
+Can I use my AP (IPC, PMC) credits to satisfy the language requirement?

-No, but you can use them as a guide to place into an appropriate level of foreign language.
+No, but you can use them as a guide to place into an appropriate level for your language study.

-How do I know if a course counts toward the foreign language requirement?
+How do I know if a course counts toward the language requirement?

-You will see an FL as a curriculum code on the Class Detail page on DukeHub.
+You will see an LG as a curriculum code on the Class Detail page on DukeHub.

-How do I figure out my placement in a foreign language?
+How do I figure out my placement in a language?

-Should I take a foreign language course in my first semester?
+Should I take a language course in my first semester?

 ap/ other pre-college credits